Bloch oscillations of helicoidal spin-orbit coupled Bose-Einstein condensates in deep optical lattices: Bloch oscillation in presence of helicoidal spin-orbit coupling

 where

-Eq.(\ref{eq26}) represents a standard damped-driven oscillator if the values of population imbalance ($s$), frequency chirp ($\eta$), phase ($\phi$) and width ($R$) do not vary appreciably with time such that the Hamiltonian $H$ remains approximately constant.
-We see that the damping is caused by the atomic interaction while the external force tends to restore the motion.
-Therefore, the decay of Bloch oscillation can be reduced by proper management of parameters related to damping and restoring force.
-For fixed values of inter- and intra-component interactions, Bloch oscillation diminishes quickly if spin-orbit coupling is weak.
-However, one can generate relatively long-lived Bloch oscillation by properly tuning the spin-orbit coupling(Fig. 5).
+{Eq.(\ref{eq26}) represents a standard damped-driven oscillator.
+Here we assume that the values of population imbalance ($s$), frequency chirp ($\eta$), phase ($\phi$) and width ($R$) do not vary appreciably with time such that the Hamiltonian $H$ remains approximately constant.
+From Eqs.
+(26), (27) and (29) we see that the damping of BO depends on the strengths of intra-atomic and inter-atomic interactions of the condensates.
+Particularly, the amplitude of BO attenuates rapidly for repulsive inter-component interaction \cite{r33,r34}.
+However, the external force in conjunction with helicoidal spin-orbit coupling produces an effective restoring force to protect the decay of BO.
+In Fig. 6 we plot Bloch oscillation for fixed values of inter- and intra-component interactions.
+It shows that Bloch oscillation diminishes quickly if spin-orbit coupling is weak (blue curve).
+However, one can generate relatively long-lived Bloch oscillation by properly tuning the spin-orbit coupling (black curve).}